Pet Microchipping - Valley Veterinary Hospital of Helena

 When microchipping first came out, only dogs were microchipped now you can have the following pets microchipped:

 Other animals can also be microchipped depending on their size and species.
-Ask Dr. Armstrong or Dr. Dawn Reisinger for their advice on microchipping different pets than the ones listed above.
+Ask Dr. Dawn Reisinger for advice on microchipping different pets than the ones listed above.

 How Microchipping is Performed

 With microchipping, a small chip is injected under the surface of the skin with a needle.
 It has a similar feeling of getting a shot; there is no need to put the pet to sleep.
 However, if the pet is having a surgical procedure done, such as spaying or neutering, it can be done at the same time.
 Otherwise, it is done as an office visit.
-Dr. Armstrong and his colleague, Dr. Dawn Reisinger, at Valley Veterinary Hospital of Helena can provide you with all the necessary information needed before and after the procedure.
+Dr. Dawn Reisinger and his colleague, at Valley Veterinary Hospital of Helena can provide you with all the necessary information needed before and after the procedure.

 Information Stored in the Microchip